 Of course, no trip to Jordan would be complete without walking through the spectacular archaeological site of Petra.
 It was already well known before being used in the pivotal ending of Indiana Jones and the Last Crusade.
 But the movie brought even more fame, and tourists, to this site.
 And this fact is not lost on the local merchants:

 We spent about half a day at Petra, but let me warn you now, it’s not enough time.
 Petra isn’t just the one iconic building seen in every National Geographic photo or movie.
 It’s actually a huge complex of buildings, including areas yet to be explored and understood.

 We headed towards the center of Petra in the morning and on foot.
 The walk is about half a mile.
 If you feel so inclined, you can go on horse or even by horse drawn buggies.
 But if you’re able-bodied, the trail is flat so it’s pretty easy.

 Right from the beginning of the walk though, there was evidence of human settlement.

 The Nabataean Arabs built Petra, though its exact date still isn’t clear.
 But the city became prosperous around the 1st Century BC.
 They traded frankincense, myrrh and spices.
 In fact, Petra controlled the main commercial trading routes which passed through it, turning it into a major hub.

 The first major building we passed on the trail was the Obelisk Tomb on the left side of the trail.
 The Obelisk Tomb is the upper section, while the bottom entrance is the Bab as-Siq Triclinium.
 The tomb contains a burial chamber, while the triclinium was used as a dining hall for feasts to honour the dead.

-As the path drops you will continue through the siq proper (the narrow gorge that leads you to the center of Petra).
+As the path drops you will continue through the siq proper.
+This is the narrow gorge that leads you to the center of Petra.